Sun-Dried Tomato

 Common Uses

-- Add chopped sun-dried tomatoes to pasta sauces for a concentrated tomato flavor and chewy texture, enhancing simple marinara or creamy pesto sauces with ease.
+- Add chopped sun-dried tomatoes to pasta sauces for a concentrated tomato flavor and a chewy texture.
+Their intense flavor complements both cream-based and oil-based sauces beautifully.

 Nutrition (per serving)